-A recipe I make often based on these Raspberry Muffins.
-The sweet almond crumb adds a delicious crunchy texture which contrasts nicely with the sourness of the rhubarb.
+This is a recipe I often make based on these Raspberry Muffins.
+The sweet almond crumb adds a delicious crunchy texture, which contrasts nicely with the sourness of the rhubarb.
 The maple syrup can be replaced with ½ cup brown sugar.
-If you don’t want to spend the time arranging the rhubarb, chop into 1 cm pieces and sprinkle over the cake.
+If you don’t want to spend the time arranging the rhubarb, chop it into 1 cm pieces and sprinkle it over the cake.

 rhubarb cardamon cake with a rhubarb-vanilla compote